 - Maintain regular, frequent contact with the worker throughout their recovery;

-- Contact YWCHSB regularly to share updates on the suitable work options and return-to-work progress; and
+- Contact WSCB regularly to share updates on the suitable work options and return-to-work progress; and

-- If there is a job demands analysis or job description, please provide a copy to YWCHSB.
+- If there is a job demands analysis or job description, please provide a copy to WSCB.

 Step 4: Identify suitable work